winwisely99/web/README.md

 Configuration/Customization
 ===========================

-All edits should be done in 'golden' folder only.
+All content edits should be done in 'golden' folder only.
-Run 'Makefile modify' in console to see changes
+Run 'Makefile modify' in console to see in local installation